GPS Repeaters For Aircraft Hangars

 The coverage area achieved is partly determined by the height of the repeater above the ground.

-Generally – one repeater unit placed 10 meters above ground level will provide a coverage area with a coverage area below of approx. 40 meters diameter.
+Generally, one repeater unit placed 10 meters above ground level will provide a coverage area below of 30-35m diameter.

 Available in kit form or as a bespoke solution